 Routinely teach employee development classes in various aspects of the Content Management System used at UAS.
 Other courses taught include Digital Photography, Digital Asset Management and use of Adobe Acrobat during Staff Development programs.

 Following high school graduation in San Diego, CA I escaped the city life for the remotes of Alaska by joining the US Air Force.
-After several years of service at Eielson AFB in Fairbanks, Alaska I learned that neither Fairbanks nor the Air Force was for me.
+Stationed at Eielson in Fairbanks, Alaska I crewed KC-135 arial refueling aircraft and reconnaissance.

-Following my exit from military life I worked the summer on the "slime line" working in the canneries of Bristol Bay, Alaska to get the feel for Alaska life outside the military.
+Following my honorable discharge, I worked the summer on the "slime line" working in the canneries of Bristol Bay, Alaska to get the feel for Alaska life outside the military.
 Although the life of cannery work was never in my cards, I did enjoy the comradery of working in a fish camp, enough to return for several summers while pursuing my degree from Humboldt State University in northern California.

 |Alumni and Friends Association |